PaperPrototype/Intro-Coding-and-Computers/03 - C + Debugging/Lecture/english.md

 }
 ```

-The `result` variable has to have a type of `int` as well.
-C (annoyingly) won't automatically figure out that the `result` variable should be an `int` (making it so that we don't have to tell the `type` (since the `add` function gives back an `int` C could figure this out, and most modern languages will actually do this)).
+You'll notice the `result` variable has a "type" of `int` as well.
+C won't automatically figure out that the `result` variable should be an `int` (since the `add` function gives back an `int`, C *could* figure it out).

 There is one last thing we have to do before we can run this code.

-In C, whenever we type a line of code we have to end it with a semicolon `;` <- This is how C tells one line of code apart from another.
+In C, whenever we write a line of code we have to end it with a semicolon `;` <- This is how C tells one line of code apart from another.

 (edit your code to the following)
 ```c